 Battery life is normal

-It does have quick charging tech with that USB Type-C port, which is awesome.
+It does have quick charging tech with that USB Type-C port.
 I love charging my phone up to nearly full in about 15 minutes.
 It’s brilliant, albeit common on Android.
 The iPhone 7 Plus doesn’t have that party trick.

 Warranty, built-in customer service